se7enxweb/exponential.doc.exponential.earth/README.md

 License
 =======

-eZ Publish Legacy : Documentation is licensed under the GNU Free Documentation License.
+Exponential Legacy : Documentation is licensed under the GNU Free Documentation License.

 The complete license agreement is included in the [LICENSE.md](LICENSE.md) file.

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License,Version 1.2 or any later version published by the Free Soft- ware Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license can be downloaded from https://www.gnu.org/licenses/old-licenses/fdl-1.2.html

-Corrections and/or suggestions might be sent to info@ezpublishlegacy.com
+Corrections and/or suggestions might be sent to info@exponentiallegacy.com

 It is also available at [http://www.gnu.org/licenses/gpl.txt](http://www.gnu.org/licenses/gpl.txt)

-You should have received a copy of the GNU Free Documentation License v1.2 along with eZ Publish Legacy : Documentation in the [LICENSE.md](LICENSE.md) file.
+You should have received a copy of the GNU Free Documentation License v1.2 along with Exponential Legacy : Documentation in the [LICENSE.md](LICENSE.md) file.

 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

-Using eZ Publish Legacy : Documentation under the terms of the GNU GFDL is free (as in freedom).
+Using Exponential Legacy : Documentation under the terms of the GNU GFDL is free (as in freedom).

 Features